CosmWasm/cosmwasm.github.io/docs/core/migrating.md

   # ...
   ```

 - Contracts now support any custom error type `E: ToString + From<StdError>`.
-  Previously this has been `StdError`, which you can still use.
-However, you can
+Previously this has been `StdError`,
-  now create a much more structured error experience for your unit tests that
+  which you can still use.
+However, you can now create a much more structured error experience for your unit tests
-  handles exactly the error cases of your contract.
-In order to get a convenient
-  implementation for `ToString` and `From<StdError>`, we use the crate
+  that handles exactly the error cases of your contract.
+In order to get a convenient implementation for `ToString`
-  [thiserror](https://crates.io/crates/thiserror), which needs to be added to
+  and `From<StdError>`, we use the crate [thiserror], which needs to be added to the contracts dependencies
-  the contracts dependencies in `Cargo.toml`.
-To create the custom error, create
-  an error module `src/errors.rs` as follows:
+  in `Cargo.toml`.
+To create the custom error, create an error module `src/errors.rs` as follows:

   ```rust
   use cosmwasm_std::{CanonicalAddr, StdError};